Calhau18/Calhau18/README.md

 - [**Meet new people**](color:blue)

 Professionally, I'm very into Math and I love solving problems.
 The Computer Science areas I'm most into are **Algorithms and Data Structures**.

-I like studying Computer Science because it provides me the tools to develop technologies that can help people.

 <div align="center">